Izzat-Kawadri/Simple-VHDL-Calculator/README.md

 - **subtractor.vhdl**: VHDL code for the subtraction module.
 - **multiplier.vhdl**: VHDL code for the multiplication module.
 - **divider.vhdl**: VHDL code for the division module.
-- **testbench.vhdl**: Testbench for simulating and verifying the calculator’s functionality.
+- **cal.vhdl**: Testbench for simulating and verifying the calculator’s functionality.

 ## Future Improvements
 - Extend the calculator to support more complex operations such as modulus or power functions.